 Can I still make a Priority Allocation application?

 No. The Priority Allocation Period concluded on 20 September 2022.
-New priority applications will not be accepted.
+New priority applications cannot be accepted.

 Multiple applications for a .au direct name during the Priority Allocation Period